phbillet/EzStacking/README.md

 # EZStacking - As development tool
 ## Development process
-Once the first workbook has been generated, the development process can be launched.
+Once the first notebook has been generated, the development process can be launched.

 You simply have to follows the following workflow: